Punjab health minister under fire for forcing surgeon to lie down on dirty mattress | Politics

 - India

-Punjab Health Minister Chetan Singh Jouramajra came under fire from several quarters on Saturday after he was seen forcing the Vice Chancellor of Baba Farid University of Health Sciences (BFUHS) to lie on a dirty mattress at a hospital.
+Punjab Health Minister Chetan Singh Jouramajra came under fire from several quarters on Saturday after he allegedly forced the vice chancellor of Baba Farid University of Health Sciences (BFUHS) to lie on a dirty mattress during an inspection.

 After the incident that happened on Friday, VC Raj Bahadur said he had conveyed to the Punjab chief minister the ''humiliation'' he faced and requested that he be relieved from services as the work environment was not conducive.